RDP Security: How to secure Remote Desktop Protocol

 Yes!
 You can monitor, record, and control multiple remote sessions for both RDP and SHH in an all-in-one secure application.
 Check out Delinea’s Connection Manager to find out more, or try it for free here.

-Delinea Secret Server Remote Access Service
+Delinea Secret Server Privileged Remote Access

 Modern Privileged Access Management has introduced secure and seamless methods of managing remote access beyond what RDP or SSH can offer.
 As companies progress in their PAM maturity, they can leverage these new remote access capabilities to remove access bottlenecks for remote workers and third parties.

-So how does RAS work?
+So how does PRA work?

 To further enhance security, Secret Server negotiates permissions and unlocks relevant secrets.
 Privileged access managed by Secret Server is time- and context-limited, aligning with zero trust least privilege best practices.
 For added security, you can integrate an authentication service such as Multi-Factor Authentication (MFA) to confirm users’ identities before granting access.